-Hello, and welcome to the first installment of The Digital Product Show.
+Hello, and welcome to the first episode of The Digital Product Show.
 My name is Jeremy Deighan and I'm so thankful that you're here.

 I created this podcast and blog series because, as I've had some success with my online business, people often ask me how it's done.
 I wanted a place to put down thoughts and ideas to share with others.